 Records Management is the process of managing the records of an organization through it’s life-cycle.
 This involves classifying, storing, securing, retrieving and the destruction of records whether it’s in a paper or electronic format.
 Any record, regardless of medium, created by an office or an employee using university resources in the normal course of university business is a state record and must be managed in accordance with state and system regulations.

-Articles (8)
+Articles (6)

-Records Clean Up Day
+Getting Started with Records Clean Up

 Records management is an ongoing process and regardless of having a good filing system, the records will need to be monitored and reviewed.
 It is highly recommended that departments establish a Records Clean-up Day.